 - Multifocal asymmetric white matter hyperintensities with surrounding edema

 - Typically, symmetric signal abnormality within the basal ganglia and thalami

 - Diffusion restriction is uncommon and portends a poor prognosis

 - Cranial nerve enhancement is common

 - Imaging Recommendations

-- MR with contrast of the brain and spinal cord
+- MRI with contrast of the brain and spinal cord

-- While multiple sclerosis, vasculitis and PRES are common mimics.
-ADEM may also mimic infiltrative glioma or CNS lymphoma in an immunocompromised patient, particularly when involving the corpus callosum.
+- While multiple sclerosis, vasculitis, and posterior reversible encephalopathy syndrome (PRES) are common mimics, acute disseminated encephalomyelitis (ADEM) can also mimic infiltrative glioma or CNS lymphoma in an immunocompromised patient, particularly when involving the corpus callosum.
 The incomplete rim of enhancement and clinical history of recent immunization or upper respiratory tract infection can help clinch the diagnosis.

-Contributor: Sean Dodson, MD; Jacob A. Eitel, MD
+Contributors: Sean Dodson, MD, and Jacob A. Eitel, MD